WordPress/gutenberg/CONTRIBUTING.md

 ### Maintaining changelogs

-Maintaining dozens of npm packages is difficult–it can be tough to keep track of changes.
+Maintaining dozens of npm packages is difficult—it can be tough to keep track of changes.
 That's why we use `CHANGELOG.md` files for each package to simplify the release process.
 All packages should follow the [Semantic Versioning (`semver`) specification](https://semver.org/).

 The developer who proposes a change (pull request) is responsible to choose the correct version increment (`major`, `minor`, or `patch`) according to the following guidelines: